A/N: Hello and happy holidays to you all! Herewith commencing twelve days of Christmas...

 "What are you doing here, Nott?"
 Harry asks.
 The question carries more curiosity than challenge, but Nott's eyes glitter again and his smile turns hard.

 "Ate too much at Christmas dinner," he says.
-"Thought a walk would help either the indigestion."
+"Thought a walk would help with the indigestion."

 Hermione gives an involuntary wince.
 Christmas dinner had been a poorly-concealed fiasco.
 McGonagall had solved the problem of where the forcibly returned Slytherins should sit on the large communal table by designing a seating plan seemingly far more sadistic than anything ever dreamed up by the Carrows.